Lookingglass Folk sing folk music with a distinctly weird twist. Our

 dragged to his first con in 1978, and has been happily committing acts

 of filk ever since.
 Call him an old folkie, if you will; you can't

 call him an "aging hippy" because he actually remembers the

-'60s.
-In his day job as an aging hacker (his business cards said
+In his day job as an aging hacker (his business cards say "software

-"software architect", but we all know what that really means), he
+development engineer" at the moment, but we all know what that really

-was known for acts of wizardry, derring-do, and unspeakable horror with
+means), he was known for acts of wizardry, derring-do, and unspeakable

-In spite of the fact that we are both songwriters, and best known (ok,
+In spite of the fact that two of us are songwriters, and best known (ok,

 only known) in the filk community, we're really old folkies at